Rosuav/KerbalSpaceModding/README.md

 when losing orbital energy (eg while coasting through atmo but descending, so your current velo will increase).
 Is it possible to start with the semi-major axis, and then figure out the delta-v needed to basically have no orbit?

-TODO: When in atmosphere and apoapsis is above atmosphere, show time to departure using GetNextTimeOfRadius(now, planet_radius + atmosphere_height)

 Depiction of velociraptor is taken from XKCD 135, made available under the terms of CC-BY-NC, original image found here: https://xkcd.com/135/